KalBartal/Serverless-Flask-API-with-Azure-Functions/README.md

 5. Start the development server using `func start`.

 ## Deploying to Azure Functions
-1. Create a new Azure Function App in the Azure portal.
+1. Create a new Azure Function App in the Azure portal
-2. Deploy the Flask API by following the steps in the [official Azure Functions documentation](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-function-python).
+2. Deploy the Flask API by following the steps in the [official Azure Functions documentation](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-function-python)

 ## API documentation
 The Flask API provides the following endpoint: